Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Discussion

-\textit{Specific yet Universal Objective}.
-While we have discussed specific objectives tailored for long-text modeling, it is worth noting that many of them are limited to certain types of tasks or are only compatible with the MLM objective rather than the more common CLM objective nowadays.
-This highlights the need for specific yet universally applicable causal language modeling objectives that can effectively capture long-range dependencies from the early stages of model training.
-This could potentially be achieved by aligning such objectives with the mining of an effective PE scheme, as mentioned earlier.
+\textbf{Specific yet Universal Objective}.
+While we have discussed objectives tailored for long-text modeling, many are limited to certain tasks or compatible only with the MLM objective rather than the more common CLM objective nowadays.
+This underscores the need for universally applicable causal language modeling objectives that can capture long-range dependencies effectively from the early stages of training.
+Aligning such objectives with an effective PE scheme, as mentioned earlier, could achieve this.

-\textit{Reliable Metric Demand}.
-Speaking of evaluation metrics, we have investigated many options in Sec.\ref{sec: necessity_toolkit}.
-However, drawing from our prior experience in evaluation, it is evident that commonly-used metrics such as ROUGE scores often exhibit significant disparities when compared to human judgment scores, which can be seen as the oracle.
-With the rapid deployment of LLMs in real-world scenarios, there is an increasingly pressing need for more dependable metrics to assess long-context capabilities, particularly in generative tasks where precise ground truth is elusive.
-One promising avenue involves leveraging the robustness of state-of-the-art LLMs like GPT4 to serve as substitutes for human judges, although the associated high costs continue to pose challenges for wider adoption within the research community.
+\textbf{Reliable Metric Demand}.
+In Section~\ref{sec: necessity_toolkit}, we explored various evaluation metrics.
+However, our experience highlights significant disparities between commonly used metrics and human judgment~\cite{kuribayashi2021lower}.
+With LLMs rapidly deployed in real-world scenarios, there is a growing need for more dependable metrics~\cite{meister2021language}, especially in generative tasks where precise ground truth is elusive.
+One promising approach is leveraging state-of-the-art LLMs like GPT4 as substitutes for human judges, though high associated costs challenge wider adoption in the research community.

-By addressing these challenges and exploring future potential solutions, researchers can pave the way for more capable LLMs that excel in understanding and processing long-context information, opening up new opportunities across various real-world applications.